 We think it is important for your family to get a taste of camp by visiting.
 We offer tours almost daily during the camp season, as well as Try It Day, which is an immersive experience where parents and children spend the afternoon with us.

 Although not all cabins are the same size, each cabin typically has between 10 and 14 campers and four counselors.

 Yes, we accept bunking requests for all first-time campers and do our very best to accommodate them.
 If there is any issue with a request, we will contact you.

 Campers can call home two times during the summer.
 These phone calls are pre-arranged by the parents and are typically before or after breakfast, lunch or dinner.
 Parents also have the option to email their campers through a parent portal, but it is a one-way email system and campers will not be able to email back since they have no email access or internet capabilities.
 We have three required letter writing days per week where campers are required to write home.

 We want our campers to “unplug” for the summer.
-We do not permit cell phones, laptops, Apple watches, iPads, Kindles or tablets of any kind.
-We do allow iPods and MP3 players as we feel that music is an integral part of the camp culture.
+We do not permit cell phones, laptops, iPod Touches, Apple watches, iPads, Kindles or tablets of any kind.
+We do allow some MP3 players as we feel that music is an integral part of the camp culture.

 Care packages become a competition among parents.
 In our experience they also clutter the cabin with unnecessary junk.
 Therefore we do not allow them at Nock-A-Mixon.
 Should your child need something (eyeglasses, shin guards, book, etc.) that package is easily cleared through the office.